oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/bulk-import/create-bulk-import-integration-flow/create-bulk-import-integration-flow.md

 **Step** | **Type** | **Description**
 :---:|:---:|:---:
 Schedule | Schedule | Start of the integration.
 This step is read-only.
-Map to ReadFileFromFTP | Map | Maps the data to read the file from the FTP server.
 **ReadFileFromFTP** | **FTP Adapter: Download File** |Reads the file from an FTP server. **In this lab, you will edit this step to specify the FTP directory where you uploaded the file.**
 ReadFile | Stage File: Read | Reads the file retrieved from the FTP server and loads the data to a schema.
 This step is read-only.
 Map to WriteFile | Map | Maps and transforms the data to generate the HCM Data Loader file.This step is read-only.